FluidNumerics/SELF/docs/index.md

 ## Strong Scaling with and without GPUs

 The wall times, speedup, and scaling efficiency are shown for the single GPU and select MPI configurations.
-The system used for this study has sixteen cores per node and two Tesla K40 GPU's per node.
-For the cases with GPU's, two MPI ranks per node were used, with one rank assigned to each GPU.
+The system used for this study has sixteen cores per node and eight Tesla P100 GPU's per node.
+For the cases with GPU's, eight MPI ranks per node were used, with one rank assigned to each GPU.
 Identical affinity is used in the MPI-only configurations for 2, 4, and 8 rank configurations.
 These results are based on the ten averages of instrumented wall times for computing 1,000 simulation time steps of the 20x20x20 (polynomial degree 7) thermal bubble test case

 | No. Ranks	| GPU	| Wall Time |	Speedup	| Scaling Efficiency |
 | --- | --- | --- | --- | --- |